LeonitKrasniqi/EmployeesManagment/README.md

 When logged in as a JobOffer, you have access to the following methods:

-- Publish job offers
+- Publish Job Offer
-- Access analytics for your job offers
+- Access analytics for employee job positions but can't see other Job Offers by JobOffer role
 - Filter job positions based on personal interests
 - Delete your jobOffer